 The Chargers’ Path: Herbert vs. History

 Justin Herbert returns to the playoffs for the third time in his career, seeking his first postseason victory.
-The Chargers’ franchise quarterback has compiled impressive regular-season statistics but hasn’t translated that production to January, going 0-2 with a passer rating of 78.3 in playoff appearances.
+The Chargers’ franchise quarterback has compiled impressive regular-season statistics but hasn’t translated that production to January, going 0-2 with a passer rating of 78.3 in playoff appearances, according to Pro Football Reference.
 Those struggles came in his first two seasons when Los Angeles’s supporting cast was demonstrably lacking.
 This year feels different because the team around Herbert has improved substantially.

 The Chargers finished 10-7 despite significant injuries to their offensive line and secondary.
 Herbert threw 32 touchdowns against just 9 interceptions, and the running game averaged 4.5 yards per carry behind a rebuilt ground attack.
 Los Angeles can win games multiple ways now, a flexibility that was missing in Herbert’s previous playoff experiences.
-The question is whether that versatility translates against a Patriots defense that has solved opposing offenses consistently since November.
+That versatility will be tested against a Patriots defense that, per PFF, has allowed the second-fewest explosive passing plays since Week 10.

 New England’s defensive transformation under new leadership has been the story of their season.
-The Patriots allow just 18.2 points per game, ranking fourth in the league, and their 31 takeaways lead the conference.
+Per ESPN Stats & Info, the Patriots allow just 18.2 points per game, ranking fourth in the league, and their 31 takeaways lead the conference.
 Drake Maye’s development at quarterback has exceeded expectations, giving New England an offense capable of keeping pace if games become shootouts.
 But the Patriots win by not allowing shootouts, by grinding opponents into submission through defensive excellence and clock management.

 Herbert’s arm talent gives Los Angeles a chance in any game, but he’ll need to produce against a defense specifically designed to limit explosive plays.
 The Chargers’ deep passing game has been inconsistent this season, and the Patriots’ coverage schemes could force Herbert into the kind of check-down heavy approach that keeps games close but rarely produces road upset victories.
-Los Angeles needs their best player to produce his best performance, and history suggests that’s a significant ask.
+As ESPN’s Bill Barnwell has noted, seventh-seed quarterbacks have posted a collective 72.1 passer rating in the expanded-playoff era, well below their regular-season marks.

 The Packers’ Dilemma: Lambeau in Reverse